vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone6.md

 ## Adding a New Purchase Order

 The `addPurchaseOrder` utility can take in the same parameters you used in the built-in GraphQL Explorer.
-There is built-in `-help` functionality that shares how to pass in parameters.
+There is a built-in `-help` function that details the command line arguments the utility accepts.

 ```bash
 API="https://my-api.execute-api.us-east-1.amazonaws.com/graphql/" \